UWPCE-PythonCert/IntroPython2016a/slides_sources/source/session08.rst

     Where are static methods useful?

-    Usually they aren't

-    99% of the time, it's better just to write a module-level function
+    Usually they aren't.
+It is often better just to write a module-level function.

     An example from the Standard Library (tarfile.py):